 Sick Kids’ Community Choir

-Since 2017, Caro has led the Sick Kids’ Community Choir, which is supported by Edinburgh Children’s Hospital Charity to bring together staff from the Royal Hospital for Sick Children to have fun singing together.
+Caro led the Sick Kids’ Community Choir 2017 to 2022, which is supported by Edinburgh Children’s Hospital Charity to bring together staff from the Royal Hospital for Sick Children to have fun singing together.
 The choir perform for patients in the hospital and at fundraising and community events.
-Caro also leads SWAG, the Singing With Asthma Group for children and young people who have a connection with the hospital.
+She moved on from this work to focus on other creative projects.

 Tartan Ribbon Community Choir

-Caro has directed Tartan Ribbon Community Choir since March 2018.
-The choir brings together staff, volunteers, and people connected with Waverley Care.
-Waverley Care is a charity that works to make a positive difference in the lives of people living with or affected by HIV, and the choir contributes to the social side of this work.
+Caro directed Tartan Ribbon Community Choir March 2018-March 2020.
+The choir brought together staff, volunteers, and people connected with Waverley Care.
+Waverley Care is a charity that works to make a positive difference in the lives of people living with or affected by HIV, and the choir contributed to the social side of this work.
 Unfortunately it was not possible to continue this work after the onset of the global Covid-19 pandemic due to safety concerns and urgent care priorities for those involved.